PCigales/GPXTweaker/README.md

 GPXTweaker is an application, in Python (≥ 3.8) and Javascript, for visualizing, in 2D and in 3D, and editing, throught a web interface, GPX tracks on a cartographic background.
 No dependency is required.

-The backup of the updated track is done in a distinct file (by addition of the suffix " - updated"), in the same folder.
+When saving the updated track, the inital file is renamed, by adding the suffix "- original" or, the following times, "- backup", in the same folder.
 Unchanged datas are, as much as possible, kept as they are, without alteration, in order to ensure the conservation of fields constituting extensions relatively to standards.

 The utility is in development and test phase, and probably still includes many bugs.
 It is therefore necessary to be careful when using it in real conditions by making sure that no data loss or corruption occurred in the modified track as saved compared to the original version before deleting the initial file.
 New features will, besides, preogressively be inplemented.
 The tool is, currently, compatible with MyTrails in taking into account altitude datas coming from the barometric pressure sensor.